| Outside magazine, June 1994|

 By Brad Wetzler

 If God is in the details, it's a holy man who finger-massages his spareribs before laying them over the coals.
 I know.
 I'm from Kansas City, and I've been at the business of barbecue since the age of 11, when I singed off my eyebrows starting the coals for my first slab of baby backs.
-Here are a few tips from my quiver, guaranteed to bring you slow-cooked success in the
+Here are a few tips from my quiver, guaranteed to bring you slow-cooked success in the backyard this summer.

 You may not buy into the spin-doctoring of the pork industry--the bit about it being "the other white meat"--but pork spareribs are best for barbecuing, because they're high in fat.
 It's the fat that conveys the rich flavor in meat, and it absorbs tasty airborne smoke particles, too.